Politics

 APM Research Lab: Politics and election analysis

-Control of Minnesota’s House and Senate are both in the hands of the voters this year.
-The House by virtue of its regular biennial election cycle and the Senate due to a single special election that will decide control in the currently evenly-split chamber.
+Control of Minnesota’s House and Senate were both in the hands of the voters this year.
+The House by virtue of its regular biennial election cycle and the Senate due to a single special election that decided control in the evenly-split chamber.

 Minnesota government has most often been divided, but the state’s Democratic-Farmer-Labor (DFL) Party established a trifecta in the 2022 election, winning control of the Governor’s office as well as both legislative chambers for the first time since 2013.